 Although translation first gained its importance after the interpretation of literary texts, it has grown into a multidimensional field to encompass the economic, political, martial, and, most importantly, scientific fields.
-Fast-forward our history to the present day, and you shall see how translation paved our way and made our lives much easier.
-Think of the cultural heritage, the wide variety of knowledge, and the captivating ideas we possess today by the exceptional profession of translation.
+Fast-forward to the present day, and you shall see how translation paved the way and made our lives much easier.
+Think of the cultural heritage, the wide variety of knowledge, and the captivating ideas we possess today through the exceptional profession of translation.

-Influential, operative and history-changing as it's always been, translation is still badly needed to fulfill its duties towards many widely spoken languages.
+Translation has always been influential, operative, and history-changing, but it is still badly needed for many widely spoken languages.
 A huge example of such languages is Arabic.
-With an estimated number of speakers that surpasses 300 million; it’s considered the 5th most spoken language worldwide.
-Nevertheless, it only represents, as of today, 1.1% of the online content.
-If I try, for example, looking up information about the first translated text in the history of the world using Wikipedia, I wouldn’t find it written in Arabic.
+With an estimated number of over 300 million speakers, Arabic is the 5th most spoken language worldwide.
+Nevertheless, as of today, it only represents 1.1% of the online content.
+For example, if I try looking up information about the first translated text in the history of the world using Wikipedia, I wouldn’t find it written in Arabic.
 So what about millions of Arabic-speaking students and learners who simply don’t know other languages, especially English?
 Who can help those people in their quest for knowledge?
 The answer is Bayt Al Hikma 2.0!

 My name is Mera Jundi.
-I studied English language and literature in college, and have always been interested in the translation field.
+I studied English language and literature in college, and I have always been interested in the translation field.
 I spent my undergraduate years trying to help others using what I know: language.
-I joined Bayt Al Hikma 2.0 – a project by Ideas Beyond Borders, knowing that this project will change the lives of many Arab students and knowledge-seekers, and I saw the dream of a FREE Arabic online content coming, finally, true.
+I joined Bayt Al Hikma 2.0 – a project by Ideas Beyond Borders, knowing that this project will change the lives of many Arab students and knowledge-seekers, and I saw the dream of a FREE Arabic online content finally come true.